 Money-wise, $80 or $120 feels a bit hefty.
 But when you break it down and realize that it’s $40 per month, it’s more realistic.

 Then, when you consider each item in the box costs about $7-12 each in the 0-12month kits and $13-17 in the 13-48 month kits, that’s when you really start to see the value.
-To recreate the same kits with the same high-quality toys, you’ll easily spend more than $20 for each kit.
+You’ll easily spend more than $20 for each kit to recreate the same kits with the same high-quality toys.

 Finally, Lovevery delivers the Play Kits to you for free.
 So, all you have to do is open your door, and there it is– Super convenient.

 Is it cheaper to DIY Lovevery kit or purchase a Lovevery play kit?